FoxLisk/alttp-notes/getting_started.md

-# Getting Started
+# Getting started

 **Welcome to the A Link to the Past speedrunning community!** Here are some suggestions for how to get started, based on what most people are interested in and find valuable.

-## Which Category Do I Start With?
+## Which category do I start with?

 You can start with any category if you already have an idea of what interests you!
 The most common starting points are: